 A mesh system with a smart speaker

-Nest Wifi with a router and point brings fast a flexible mesh Wi-Fi with room for more expansion and a smart speaker on every point.
+A Nest Wifi router and point creates a flexible mesh Wi-Fi with plenty of options for easy expansion without giving up on speed.

 For the apartment